Griffith Observatory, Hollywood

 A long time ago a biochemist friend of mine, then a graduate student at UCLA, remarked, “We just discovered that fructose does really horrible things to the arteries.”
 He made a face: “REALLY horrible.
 Fructose just destroys the arteries.”

-This was long the campaign against high-fructose syrup.
+This was long before the campaign against high-fructose syrup.
 Biochemists knew fructose was a lot more harmful than glucose some twenty year earlier than that.

 Here are two fairly recent articles.